Rajani (film): Plot

 The film is about Rajani (Upendra), who was once a software engineer but quits his job to give it to his friend and now is unemployed in Mysore.
 Sandhya (Aarti Chabria) is a girl from Bangalore who studies in college and comes to Mysore for her vacation to stay with her elder brother Bobby (Rangayana Raghu) and his wife (Chitra Shenoy).
-Rajani falls in love with Sandhya at first sight and starts chasing her to win her heart and enters the upper portion of their house as tenants with his brother Chandrashekar (Ramesh Bhatt) and sister-in-law (Thulasi Shivamani).
-In this process, Rajani has a clash with local rowdy Lanka Raju (Dhandapani).
-Mistaking him to be one Tapori, Sandhya hates him first but later on realizes his true nature.
+Rajani falls in love with Sandhya at first sight and starts chasing her to win her heart and enters the upper portion of their house as tenants with his brother Chandrashekar (Ramesh Bhat) and sister-in-law (Thulasi Shivamani).
+In the process, Rajani has a clash with local rowdy Lanka Raju (Kadhal Dhandapani).
+Mistaking him to be one Tapori, Sandhya hates him first but later realizes his true nature.
 She returns to Bangalore and lives with her older brother Sharath (Sharath Lohitashwa), a former builder and now a very powerful rowdy who is very possessive and protective about his sister.
-Rajani follows Sandhya to Bangalore and works his way into their house with Bobby's help, and finally, both of them confess their love.
+Rajani follows Sandhya to Bangalore and works his way into her house with Bobby's help, and finally, both of them confess their love.
 There, Rajani knows Sandhya's flashback and how she is being chased by the notorious and cruel Jakka (Mukul Dev), assisted by his uncle (Doddanna) for marriage.
 In the end, Sharath kills Jakka, and Rajani marries Sandhya.